A sequential multilinear Nystr\"om algorithm for streaming low-rank approximation of tensors in Tucker format: Numerical experiments

 We now examine our algorithm to compress the first 200 frames of the \texttt{big\_buck\_bunny\_scene} from the video dataset in \cite{Kiess}.
+We can consider the third mode as a skip mode and apply our algorithms with the ordering $(p_1, p_2, p_3, p_4) = (1, 2, 4, 3)$; see comments following Alg. \ref{alg:sequential MLN}.
 The video corresponds to a tensor of size $1080 \times 1920 \times 3 \times 200$.
-We run the streaming variants of both MLN and SMLN as outlined above with two multilinear ranks $\hat r = (200, 300, 3, 50)$ and $\check r = (400, 750, 3, 100)$.
+Using \cite{tensor_toolbox}, we run the streaming variants of both MLN and SMLN as outlined above with two multilinear ranks $\hat r = (200, 300, 3, 50)$ and $\check r = (400, 750, 3, 100)$.
 In the case of $\hat r$, MLN takes 110 seconds while SMLN needs 69 seconds.
 We aborted execution of MLN in the case of the larger rank $\check r$ as it took longer than 30 minutes, but SMLN runs in 8 minutes and 44 seconds.
 Note that the speed could be improved further if precisions lower than double are used, while still achieving a level of accuracy that is sufficient in the context of imaging.
 See Fig.~\ref{fig:video} for visual comparison of a few frames of the resulting compressions.
 The figure also reports the peak signal-to-noise ratio (PSNR) of each frame, with the same frame from the original video (i.e., the first picture in each row) as the reference.
 Note that a greater PSNR value indicates better image quality.